 Matching Save-the-Dates to Your Theme

 Many couples wonder if they need to match their save the date cards to their wedding theme.
-For those who have not finalised a wedding color scheme or style yet, don’t worry.
+For those who have not finalized a wedding color scheme or style yet, don’t worry.
 There isn’t a hard and fast rule that the save-the-date cards need to echo the style of the invitation.

 If you do know what color scheme or style you’d like, go ahead and choose something with the same cohesive style.
 However, if you want to have a little more fun, it’s common for couples to choose creative save-the-date cards and leave the formality to the wedding invitations.